markpbaggett/utk_collection_builder/docs/source/contents/3_adding_your_content_to_cb.rst

 We should also see that our full results page looks much more robust.

-Note:  the timeling is designed to work with dates in the format :code:`YYYY-MM-DD` or :code:`YYYY-MM` or :code:`YYYY`.
+Note:  the timeline is designed to work with dates in the format :code:`YYYY-MM-DD` or :code:`YYYY-MM` or :code:`YYYY`.

 That being said, it wil only organize dates by year, so this isn't a great feature for our current collection.

+In the next two sections, we will remove the out-of-the-box timeline from our collection and replace it with another chronological visualization that works better with our content.